police brutality

 This song and this video is about all of that.
 (And all the guilt and weight and weariness that all of that implies.)

 I want this placed in conversation with both Beyoncé’s “Formation” working, and the series version of DEAR WHITE PEOPLE.
 Maybe in a classroom, or a podcast, or a panel discussion at a conference.
-I want scholars of color to undertake an exegesis of fame and incantations of power and safety in PoC-made pop media, and I want in any way, shape, or form that it can be made to happen.
+I want scholars of color to undertake an exegesis of fame and incantations of power and safety in PoC-made pop media, and I want it in any way, shape, or form that it can be made to happen.

 [Originally Published at Eris Magazine]